Revou-FSSE-Oct25/milestone-1-liaro25/README.md

 ## Features
 - 4 main sections:
-- Home, About, Working Journey, Companies I've worked with/for and Schools I attend and Contact
+- Home, About, Working Journey, Companies I've worked with/for and Schools I attend, Projects and Contact

 ## Deployment